Updated April 14, 2021

-Mayor John Tecklenburg and city of Charleston leaders remain in close communication with federal, state and regional officials including representatives of U.S. Customs and Border Protection (CBP), the Center for Disease Control (CDC), the South Carolina Department of Health and Environmental Control (DHEC), the U.S. Coast Guard and the Medical University of South Carolina (MUSC) on the situation related to the coronavirus.
+Mayor John Tecklenburg and city of Charleston leaders remain in close communication with federal, state and regional officials including representatives of U.S. Customs and Border Protection (CBP), the Center for Disease Control (CDC), the South Carolina Department of Health and Environmental Control (DHEC), the U.S. Coast Guard and the Medical University of South Carolina (MUSC) regarding the city's ongoing response to COVID-19.

 In addition, city officials are working to review and update city plans, policies and procedures to reflect all current recommendations and best practices.

 For the latest updates from the city, please visit, https://www.charleston-sc.gov/2408/City-of-Charleston-Coronavirus-Updates.

 The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

 View Governor McMaster's State of Emergency Executive Order here: https://governor.sc.gov/executive-branch/executive-orders.

 On July 11, 2020, Governor Henry McMaster issued Executive Order No 2020-45 which prohibits the sale of alcohol at restaurants, bars and other establishments after 11 p.m.
 Read the full Executive Order here.